gbarros1994/expenses/README.md

-# A new Flutter projec
+# A new Flutter project

 ## Getting Started